jiehuang2000/cancartnate_non_overlap_exons/README.md

 # cancartnate_non_overlap_exons

-## This is an instruction of cancartnate the RNA-seq read depth data for exons from the same gene, and exclude genes with overlaped exons.
+## This is an instruction of cancartnating the RNA-seq read depth data for exons from the same gene, and exclude genes with overlaped exons.

 ### control group: Wild type cell; treatment group: healthy cell with SETD2 gene knockedout.